NeguseNegest/Ragops-Control-Plane/docs/architecture.md

 ## Current Scope

 RAGOps Control Plane currently provides a dense-retrieval RAG path over local FastAPI, MLflow, and Qdrant documentation.
-It has two distinct workflows:
+It has three implemented workflows:

 - An offline workflow that cleans, chunks, embeds, and indexes documentation.
-- An online workflow that retrieves chunks, builds citations, generates a deterministic response, and exposes the result through FastAPI and Streamlit.
+- An online workflow that retrieves chunks, builds citations, calls the selected template, OpenAI, or Gemini generation client, and exposes the result through FastAPI and Streamlit.
+- An offline evaluation workflow that generates and reviews QA data, validates retrieval relevance labels, computes retrieval metrics, and runs the dense baseline against Qdrant.

-Evaluation, BM25, hybrid retrieval, reranking, routing, caching, tracing, canary gates, and monitoring are planned but are not part of the current runtime.
+Retrieval evaluation is implemented; generation evaluation is not.
+BM25, hybrid retrieval, reranking, routing, caching, tracing, canary gates, failure mining, monitoring, and MLflow experiment logging remain planned.

 ## System Diagram